rkira/Quantum-Resistant-Custom-Blockchain/readme.md

 ## Important Information

-This is a prototype-level implementation,which means:
+This is a prototype-level implementation not for production use, as:

 -The “address” derivation is custom (not a standard like Ethereum/BTC).
 -There’s no persistence (keys vanish if you restart).
 -Transaction format is simplified (no fee, gas, etc).
 -Validation (verify or signature verification) isn’t included.